scrambldchannel/https-scrambldchannel.github.io-/content/TM1 and Apache Airflow.md

 #### Usage

 As of today, the library provides a hook, a couple of operators to run TI processes and chores and a couple of sensors to detect whether or not an element exists in a dimension or the value in a given cell meets a given criteria.
 The advantage of using the hook is that it allows you to store your connection information (ip address, username, password etc) in Airflow's connections rather than embedding it in the code of your DAG.
-Once initiliased and the connection established, the hook gives you access to an instance of [TM1py's](https://github.com/cubewise-code/tm1py) TM1Service object from which you can do pretty much anything you want.
+Once initialiased and the connection established, the hook gives you access to an instance of [TM1py's](https://github.com/cubewise-code/tm1py) TM1Service object from which you can do pretty much anything you want.

 ##### Using the Hook